cs4241-19a/a4-creativecoding/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used the ytdl-core middleware to take a youtube video and pipe it to the client for processing.
 - **Tech Achievement 2**: My app uses html canvas and the web audio api to create an audiovisual experience that can be tweaked with dat.gui.
-- **Tech Achievement 3**: I implemented both a sine-wave visualization and a bar-graph type visualization, which can be selected in the dat.gui control
+- **Tech Achievement 3**: I implemented both a sine-wave visualization and a bar-graph type visualization, which can be selected in the dat.gui control.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: the backdrop of the graphs is the RGB inverse of the graph line/bar color, making for a high-contrast graph, at all times.